 Francesco Profumo (M’88-SM’90) was born in Savona, Italy, in 1953.
-He is Professor of Electrical Machines and Drives at Politecnico di Torino and Adjunct Professor at University of Bologna.
+In May 2016 he was appointed President of the Compagnia di San Paolo.
+He is Full Professor of Electrical Machines and Drives at Politecnico di Torino and Adjunct Professor at University of Bologna.

 He was Visiting Professor at University of Wisconsin – Madison (1986-1989), Nagasaki University (1996-1997), Czech Technical University (1999) and University of Cordoba (2004 and 2005).